-Karen has been eGo CarShare’s (formerly Boulder CarShare’s) tireless Executive Director since the program’s inception in 2001, and, not coincidentally, she has also been car-free for over 12 years.
-Karen grew up in the Midwest, but the Rocky Mountains lured her out to Colorado in 1997 when she accepted a teaching position in Estes Park.
-She loved the mountains, but sooner than later slid down the hill and settled in for a spell in Boulder.
-Once she discovered she could easily and joyfully get nearly everywhere by bike and bus, she was here to stay.
+Karen has been eGo CarShare’s (formerly Boulder CarShare’s) tireless Executive Director since the program’s inception in 2001, and, not coincidentally, she has also been car-free for over 14 years.
+Karen grew up in the Midwest, but the Rocky Mountains lured her out to Colorado in 1997.
+Once she discovered she could easily and joyfully get nearly everywhere in Boulder by bike and bus, she was here to stay.

 What started out as a volunteer and “hobby” project for Karen has gradually transformed into a thriving, non-profit carsharing program – one of the first of its kind in the nation (as evidenced by our URL carshare.org).
 From 2001-2010, Karen volunteered her time as ED.
 During those early years for her “day job” she worked in the LOHAS industry, was the CFO of a local home health care agency, and the Conference Manager for Sustainable Resources (a Boulder NPO).
 Eventually, though, carsharing took over her life, and it’s not just a hobby anymore.
 She is passionate about helping to transform the way we think about transportation, and advocates for placing people, rather than cars, at the heart of community planning, so that we can create more sustainable, fulfilling and inspirational communities.
 Karen holds a BA in physics from DePauw University and a teaching certification from UW-Stevens Point.